ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 Adjustment method will handle it as detailed below:
 * If data is not returned then an E01 flag will be raised in the output.
-* If a contributor’s returned start date is empty then it will default to the expected period start date
+* If a contributor’s returned start date is empty then it will default to the expected period start date.
-* If a contributor’s returned end date is empty then it will default to the expected period end date
+* If a contributor’s returned end date is empty then it will default to the expected period end date.
 * If the contributor’s returned start and end date are empty then it will be assumed that the response is already in the correct period.
 * If the contributor’s returned end date is before the contributor’s